microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 };
 ```

-TypeScript understands that the function `user.becomeAdmin` has a corresponding `this` which is the outer object `user`. `this`, _heh_, can be enough for a lot of cases, but there are a lot of cases where you need more control over what object `this` represents.
+TypeScript understands that the function `user.becomeAdmin` has a corresponding `this` which is the outer object `user`.
+This can be enough for a lot of cases, but there are a lot of cases where you need more control over what object `this` represents.
 The JavaScript specification states that you cannot have a parameter called `this`, and so TypeScript uses that syntax space to let you declare the type for `this` in the function body.

 ```ts twoslash
 interface User {